Snapshot of the Region

-Based on California Department of Finance January 2019 population data for Fremont, Newark, Union City, and Scotts Valley, and July 2019 population data for Santa Clara and San Mateo Counties, and estimated using the most recent growth rates available.
+Based on California Department of Finance January 2023 population data and estimated using the most recent growth rates available.
 Estimates for births, deaths and migration are based on July data for San Mateo and Santa Clara Counties only.

 What is Silicon Valley?

 “Silicon Valley” is a concept – an ecosystem in and around the Santa Clara Valley, a region in southern portion of California’s San Francisco Bay Area.
 It’s boundaries are nebulous.
 For the purposes of examining data and trends, however, the geographical boundaries of Silicon Valley must be defined.

 In the Silicon Valley Index publication and on SiliconValleyIndicators.org, Silicon Valley has been defined as: Santa Clara County (all), San Mateo County (all), and the cities of Fremont, Newark, and Union City (in Alameda County), and Scotts Valley (in Santa Cruz County).
 Because San Francisco is a vibrant contributor to the tech economy, data for the City/County of San Francisco are included in various charts throughout the Index.
 Some charts may include subsets of the region due to limited data availability, as noted.